adg18/FIRE273-2019/ASN2.md

 The web-based database for the genome assembly is available at the Ensembl website (https://useast.ensembl.org/Homo_sapiens/Info/Index).
 Another resource for viewing this information is available on the UCSC website and GRCh38/hg38 (https://genome.ucsc.edu/cgi-bin/hgGateway).

 The most current human genome sequences are available on the EMBL-EBI FTP (ftp://ftp.ensembl.org/pub/release-86/fasta/homo_sapiens/dna/).
 These are compressed FASTA files containing raw assembled genome sequence.
 There are three variants of the files, one that is labeled "dna" and contains the full sequence.
 The other two are labeled "dna_rm" and "dna_sm".
-These are the same sequence, but with some repetive or duplicated elements removed or "masked" out.
+These are the same sequence, but with some repetitive or duplicated elements removed or "masked" out.
 We will be using the main "dna" files.

-First, we should make a directory to do our work for this assignment in.
+First, we should make a directory to do our work for this assignment.
 You can name this whatever you like or put it wherever you like.

 ```bash